 WordPress is free and the most popular option, but is less secure than some other options.
 Wix is a monthly subscription service and very user-friendly for beginners, as is Squarespace.
 Wix or Squarespace might be a good option for you if you are on a tight budget and unable to hire a website designer.
 Drupal is very similar to WordPress, but offers more security.
 Joomla! is also very popular, but doesn’t have as many capabilities as WordPress.

-If you’re selling products on your website, you’ll need to pick an e-commerce platform.
-Some of your options include Shopify and WooCommerce.
+If you’re selling online on your website, you’ll need to pick an e-commerce platform.
+Some of your options for an online store include Shopify and WooCommerce.
 (If you’re not already selling products on your small business website, you should consider it.
 It can be a great and easy way to add revenue to your business.)
+A website design company should be able to help you get set up an online store with the right platform.

 Create a User Interface: